Verchères (provincial electoral district)

-Verchères (/fr/) is a provincial riding in the Montérégie region of Quebec, Canada.
+Verchères (/fr/) is a provincial electoral district in the Montérégie region of Quebec, Canada.
 It corresponds exactly to the territory of Marguerite-D'Youville Regional County Municipality.

 It was created for the 1867 election (and an electoral district of that name existed earlier in the Legislative Assembly of the Province of Canada and the Legislative Assembly of Lower Canada).
 It disappeared in the 1939 election and its successor electoral district was Richelieu-Verchères; however, it was re-created for the 1944 election.